 The universe speaks, Clark alumnus hears

 Cody Messick ’10 is part of a scientific discovery supporting Albert Einstein’s prediction of the existence of gravitational waves

 Clark alumnus Cody Messick spends most of his waking hours out of this world.
 He’s part of a team of scientists that confirmed the sound of space-time compressing, cosmic events that occurred one billion years ago when black holes collided.
 Three of the top scientists on the project won a Nobel Prize in physics in October 2017.

-Read about Messick’s journey with black holes
+- Read about Messick’s journey with black holes

-Cody Messick is Clark College’s 2017 Rising Star
+- Cody Messick is Clark College’s 2017 Rising Star

-Clark professor explains how gravitational waves work
+- Clark professor explains how gravitational waves work

-Discovery of gravitational waves
+- Discovery of gravitational waves

-Fourth gravitational wave detected
+- Fourth gravitational wave detected

-Learn more about LIGO discoveries
+- Learn more about LIGO discoveries